 - (2) Progression requirements must be satisfied after transfer.
 Students will begin in their selected program; however, to continue in the program, they must meet progression requirements within two semesters in residency.

-NOTE: Students should plan to attend the Student Orientation, Advising, and Registration (SOAR) program regardless of whether they are in group 1 or 2 described above.
+NOTE: Students should plan to work with the College of Engineering’s advising unit at the Student Orientation, Advising, and Registration (SOAR) program regardless of whether they are in group 1 or 2 described above.

 Follow the guidelines on the Admitted Student Checklist: https://www.admissions.wisc.edu/admitted/checklist/

 By early-January for spring and early-June for fall, admitted students must notify both the CoE and the Office of Admissions of final grades.
 Students should self-report their final grades on their MyUW Student Center.

 They should also send an unofficial transcript or a copy of their final grade report with the subject line “Final Transcript” to email@example.com.
 This must be done so students can be considered for having satisfied the progression requirements for their selected CoE program.